Posted by Dave • August 5, 2020 (Last modified August 15, 2023) • 11 min read

-Any organization with growth ambitions needs to have the same philosophy.
+Any organization with growth ambitions needs to make and reflect on goals regularly.
 Every employee has to focus on work that moves the needle.
 But to do so, they need to know—without a doubt—what they’re striving to achieve.
-That’s where performance goals come in.

 An employee’s performance goals should also be an extension of a larger group of objectives their team is focused on achieving.
 The collective contributions of each team member result in departmental goals being met, which in turn, positively impacts organizational goals.

 Once performance goals are set, managers monitor their direct reports’ progress.
 They should use appropriate metrics to measure performance and meet with their team members regularly to discuss priorities and challenges.
 Managers should also document the performance milestones of the employees they oversee, so they have a record to consult when it is time to complete formal evaluations.

 Organizations do this in many different ways.
 Sometimes they will set goals at the start of new quarters, for an activity during an all-hands meeting, or they’ll use goal-setting software during performance reviews.